elixir-cldr/cldr/README.md

 ### Otp App Configuration

 In the backend configuration example above the `:otp_app` key has been defined.
-This means that `Cldr` will look for additional configuration, defined under the key `:my_app` with the sub-key `MyApp.Cldr`.
+This means that `ex_cldr` will look for additional configuration, defined under the key `:my_app` with the sub-key `MyApp.Cldr`.
 For example:

 ```elixir
 # cldr.ex